xpepper/tracco/README.md

 At the end of this process, You'll be told to give some key to the app, this is what you want to put in the access\_token\_key yml prop file.

 ## Usage
+The best way is to use one of the rake task defined, e.g.

+    rake 'run:today[test]' # will extract today's tracked data and store on the test db

+    rake run:today  # will extract today's tracked data  and store on the default (that is development) db

+    rake 'run:from_day[2012-11-1, production]'  # will extract tracked data starting from November the 1st, 2012 and store them into the production db

-Just create a TrelloTracker instance and execute its track method.
+Or you may just create a TrelloTracker instance and execute its track method.

     tracker = TrelloTracker.new
     tracker.track